Animals at The Walled Garden Moreton

 Guinea Pigs

 This little herd are a popular bunch.
-They are all approximately 3-years-old and have some tasty names!
+They are all approximately 4-years-old and have some tasty names!

 Rolo, Crunch, Cookie, Biscoff, Caramel and Cream absolutely love playing in their tunnels, and if they see someone arrive with some grass to eat, they’ll start to squeak excitedly, but their favourite foods are carrots and herbs!

-Crunch is also easy to spot – as he is a teddy breed, her coat looks just like a cosy fleecy teddy bear and always needs to be taken care of.
+Crunch is also easy to spot – as he is a teddy breed, his coat looks just like a cosy fleecy teddy bear and always needs to be taken care of.

 Geese